 An expat guide to healthcare and health insurance in Portugal

 Are you researching an expat health insurance for Portugal?
-It is important to inform yourself on the local healthcare system first.
+It is important to learn about the local healthcare system first.

 Whether you are moving to Portugal or you are already living there as an expat, read our guide on the Portuguese healthcare system and your different options of medical insurance for Portugal.